Regulation on Associate and Undergraduate Education and Examinations

 Special students

-(2) Special students shall pay a course fee determined by the Senate.
-Those who were previously dismissed from any higher education institution due to disciplinary reasons shall not be special student.
-Special students shall obey all the rules defined for the courses they have registered.
-Students holding this status shall not be granted a degree.
-Nevertheless, they shall be granted a document certifying their status by the SAO.
+(2) Special students shall pay the course fee determined by the Senate.
+Individuals previously dismissed from any higher education institution due to disciplinary reasons are ineligible for special student status.
+Special students shall adhere to all regulations of their registered courses.
+While they are not eligible for a degree, they will receive documentation for their status from the SAO.

 CHAPTER VI